cankerim02/cankerim02/README.md

 # Hi there, I'm Kerim Can 👋

  #### Who am I
- -`Just a guy who likes to code and learn new things` -🌱 I’m currently learning JavaScript
+ - `Just a guy who likes to code and learn new things`
+ - 🌱 I’m currently learning JavaScript
- -📫 How to reach me: cankerim02@gmail.com
+ - 📫 How to reach me: cankerim02@gmail.com

 ### Reach Out to Me